 The members of the Board of Directors of Universal Stainless who also serve as members of the Audit Committee, Compensation Committee or Nominating and Governance Committee receive \$1,000 for each regularly scheduled Audit Committee, Compensation Committee or Nominating and Governance Committee meeting attended.
 Two regularly scheduled Audit Committee meetings typically are held in the first quarter of the year, and one meeting typically is held in each of the remaining quarters of the year.
-Four regularly scheduled Compensation Committee meetings and Nominating and Governance Committee meetings and Governance Committee meeting attended.
+Four regularly scheduled Compensation Committee meetings and Nominating and Governance Committee meetings ordinarily are held during the year.

-Certain members of the Board of Directors of Universal Stainless are also eligible for a grant of stock equity under the Universal Stainless & Alloy Products, Inc. Amended and Restated 2017 Equity Incentive Plan.
+Certain members of the Board of Directors of Universal Stainless are also eligible for a grant of stock awards under the Universal Stainless & Alloy Products, Inc. Amended and Restated 2017 Equity Incentive Plan.
 "Eligible Directors" are directors who are not employees of Universal Stainless and do not own in excess of 5% of the Company's outstanding common stock.
 Eligible Directors are granted Restricted Stock Units (RSUs) on May 31 of each year in an amount intended to have a value that is equivalent to the accounting value of 10,000 options at that time plus RSUs in amount equal to \$40,000 using the May 30 closing price.
-RSUs granted to Eligible Directors who are not employees of Universal Stainless are Eligible Directors.
+RSUs granted to Eligible Directors vest in three equal annual installments beginning on the first anniversary of the grant date.
+All of the current directors who are not employees of Universal Stainless are Eligible Directors.

-If an Eligible Director ceases to serve as a director of the Company or its subsidiaries due to the Company's mandatory retirement policy for directors, the options or RSUs that were previously granted to that Eligible Director will continue to vest as specified in the grant and may be exercised by the Eligible Director after the date such Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date with regard to options.
-If an Eligible Director ceases to serve as a director of the Company or its subsidiaries and has reached 65 years of age or alternatively is at least 55 years of age and has had ten years of service with the Company as a Director or as an employee, the options or RSUs that were granted to that Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date with regard to options.
-If an Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date with regard to options.
-If an Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date with regard to options.
-If an Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date with regard to options.
+If an Eligible Director ceases to serve as a director of the Company or its subsidiaries due to the Company's mandatory retirement policy for directors (as described below under "Mandatory Retirement Policy"), the options or RSUs that were previously granted to that Eligible Director will continue to vest as specified in the grant and, with respect to options, may be exercised by the Eligible Director after the date such Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date with regard to options.
+If an Eligible Director ceases to serve as a director of the Company or its subsidiaries and has reached 65 years of age or alternatively is at least 55 years of age and has had ten years of service with the Company as a Director or as an employee, the options or RSUs that were granted to that Eligible Director will continue to vest as specified in the grant and, with respect to options, may be exercised by the Eligible Director after the date such Eligible Director ceases to be a director of the Company or its subsidiaries and until the expiration date of the options.
 If an Eligible Director dies while a director of Universal Stainless, the options or RSUs that have been previously granted to that director and that are vested as of the date of his or her death may be exercised by the administrator of the director's estate, or by the person to whom those options are transferred by will or the laws of descent and distribution.
 Except as described above, unvested options or RSUs will forfeit on the date an Eligible Director ceases to serve as a director of Universal Stainless.
 In no event, however, may any option be exercised after the expiration date of such option.

-2022 Non-employee Director Compensation
+2023 Non-employee Director Compensation